-The written preliminary examination is comprised of six questions that are developed by your MP and examination committee.
+The written preliminary examination can follow one of two formats.
+For clinical students, the most common is the Qualifying Exam comprised of six questions that are developed by your MP and examination committee.
 Your educational history, clinical and research experience, and direct input should be taken into consideration when developing the individualized set of questions.
 Questions should be designed to solidify and expand your knowledge base and to foster demonstration of your skills in critical analysis and knowledge integration.
 Two questions each in the areas of: 1) Psychopathology; 2) Assessment; and 3) Intervention will comprise the list of six.
-You must answer one question from each of the three areas; the fourth answer may come from any of the remaining questions.
-However, you are also encouraged (and perhaps required by your committee) to consider answering an integrative question, in place of the fourth question, designed to allow for a demonstration of your case conceptualization or research methodology skills.
-Models available from the DCT and your MP, but the format may differ based on committee preference.
+You must answer one question from each of the three areas; the fourth question may also be selected from any of the remaining questions.
+However, for your fourth question you may also consider (or be required by your committee) answering a question from outside the areas of Psychopathology, Assessment, and Intervention.
+The question might instead allow for a demonstration of your case conceptualization or research methodology skills, or your expertise with an ethical or professional issue.
+In addition, one of the questions must allow for demonstration of competency in "Advanced Integrative Knowledge of Basic Discipline-Specific Content Areas."
+In doing so, the answer must integrates graduate-level knowledge from at least two of the following content areas: affective, biological, cognitive, social, and developmental.
+Models are available from the DCT and your MP, but the format may differ based on committee preference.